Uvaismon/StudentCertifierAPI/README.md

 >
 > ### Return values
 > - message: Error message if any, success message if the request was successful.
-> - result: 1, if the request was successful, 2 if the user does not belong to the university, 0 if other error occured.
+> - result: 1, if the request was successful, 2 if the user does not belong to the university, 3 if the user is not enrolled in any course, 0 if other error occured.

 > ## ***/cert/certificate-approve***
 > Universities generates certificates using this endpoint.